September 18 - November 22, 2014

 The exhibition features poetry from 12 writers in a chapbook titled Poems For Tube-Snouts and Other Secrets of the Sea.

-Secrets of the Sea, supported by Bangor Savings Bank, opens Thursday, September 18, with a reception free and open to the public from 5-7 p.m.
-The reception will feature gourmet delicacies of the sea including several made with seaweed from Ocean Approved, a kelp farm off Casco Bay.
+Secrets of the Sea was supported by Bangor Savings Bank, opened Thursday, September 18 2014, with a reception.
+The reception featured gourmet delicacies of the sea including several made with seaweed from Ocean Approved, a kelp farm off Casco Bay.

 Highlights of the exhibit include Angler Fish, by the late Nathan Nicholls of Waldoboro, Maine.
 The 6 ft. long by 52” high interpretation of an angler fish is welded with scrap metal including garden forks, rake tines, propane tank, bicycle seat, and pick heads.
 His Sea Horse is made with a snowmobile muffler, horse shoes, and other recognizable scrap metal items.